Last updated: 25 September 2020 at 4.50pm

 - the information is similar to our own beliefs or views

-- there is a sense of urgency to help others, particularly with the elderly or vulnerable during the coronavirus pandemic
+- there is a sense of urgency to help others, particularly with the elderly or vulnerable during the COVID-19 pandemic

 - it seems accurate because other similar information and announcements have been shared online